Bucks County, Pennsylvania

-The county represents the northern boundary of the Philadelphia–Camden–Wilmington, PA–NJ–DE–MD metropolitan statistical area.
+The county represents the northern boundary of the Philadelphia metropolitan area.

 To its southwest, Bucks County borders Montgomery County and Philadelphia, the nation's sixth-largest city.
 To its east, the county borders the Delaware River and U.S. state of New Jersey.
 To its north, the county borders Lehigh and Northampton counties in the state's Lehigh Valley region.
 The county is approximately 30 mi southeast of Allentown, the state's third-largest city, and 40 mi north of Philadelphia, the state's largest city.